-Please detach along perforated line and mail in the envelope provided.
+$\mathop{\downarrow}$ Please detach along perforated line and mail in the envelope provided. $\mathop{\downarrow}$

-DU VOTE "FOR" THE NOMINEES NAMED IN PROPOSAL 1, DI EASE SICH 6, AND "1 YEAR" ON PROPOSAL 3.
-OPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X PLEASE SIGN , DATE AND RETURN PROMPTLY IN THE ENGLOSED EN IVEL 1.
-Election of Directors: FOR AGAINST ABSTAIN 2.
-The approval, on a non-binding advisory basis, of the compensation paid to the NOMINEES: Company's named executive officers.
-FOR ALL NOMINEES O Dale Fuller Class III O Robert Norman Class III 1 year 2 years 3 years ABSTAIN WITHHOLD AUTHORITY O Jacques Kerrest Class I 3.
-The recommendation, on a non-binding advisory basis, of whether the adviso- FOR ALL NOMINEES Michelle McKenna-Doyle Class I ry vote on executive compensation should occur every year, every two years or every three years.
-O Paul Reilly Class I or every three years.
-FOR ALL EXCEPT William Livek Class II FOR AGAINST ABSTAIN (See instructions below) Brent Rosenthal Class II 4.
-The approval of the comScore, Inc. 2018 Equity and Incentive Compensation Plan.
-Bryan Wiener Class II 5.
-The approval of an amendment to the Company's Amended and Restated Certificate of Incorporation to increase the number of authorized shares of the Company's Common stock, par value \$0.001 per share, from 100,000,000 shares to 150,000,000 shares.
-6. The ratification of the appointment of Defoitte & Touche LLP as the Company's INCORPUSED TO THE PARTY OF THE independent registered public accounting firm for the fiscal year ending December 31, 2018. authority to vote for any individual nominee(s), circle next to each nominee you wish to with 2010. and ill ill the dide next to each nonlinee you wish to with iou, as snown here.
-1 Тн IS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED IN THE MANNER DIRECTED HEREIN.
-IF NO SPECIFICATION IS MADE, THIS PROXY WILL BE VOTED "FOR" THE NOMINEES NAMED IN OPOSAL 1, "FOR" PROPOSALS 2, 4, 5 AND 6, AND "1 YEAR" ON PROPOSAL 3 HEREIN AND AS SAID OXIES DEEM ADVISABLE IN THEIR DISCRETION ON SUCH OTHER MATTERS AS MAY PROPERLY ME BEFORE THE MEETING OR MAY OTHERWISE BE ALLOWED TO BE CONSIDERED AT THE ETING.
-IN ORDER TO ASSURE YOUR REPRESENTATION AT THE ANNUAL MEETING OF STOCKHOLDERS.
-EASE MARK, SIGN, DATE AND RETURN THIS PROXY CARD PROMPTLY IN THE ENCLOSED ENVELOPE.
-1 n your account, please check the box is in the address space above.
-Plea name(s) on the account may not be s this method. .,,
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF ALL OF THE NOMINEES FOR PROPOSAL 1.
+"FOR" PROPOSAL 2.
+FOR A FREQUENCY OF "EVERY YEAR" FOR PROPOSAL 3.
+"FOR" PROPOSAL 4.
+"FOR" PROPOSAL 5 AND "FOR" PROPOSAL 6.
+PLEASE SIGN.
+DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE. ☑

+1. Election of Directors: NOMINEES: ☐ FOR ALL NOMINEES Class III Class III To approve, on a non-binding advisory basis, the compensation paid to our named executive officers.
+0 WITHHOLD AUTHORITY FOR ALL NOMINEES FOR ALL EXCEPT O Dale Fuller O Jacques Kerrest O Michelle McKerma-Doyle Class I O Wesley Nichols O Paul Reilly Class II O William Livek FOR AGAINST ABSTAIN (See instruction below) To recommend, on a non-binding advisory basis, whether the advisory vote or executive compensation should occur every year, every two years or every three years.
+O Brent Rosenthal O Bryan Wiener EVERY YEAR EVERY TWO YEARS EVERY THREE YEARS ABSTAIN INS nominee(s in the circ Id authority to vote for any individual), mark "FOR ALL EXCEPT" and fill le next to each nominee you wish to as shown here: • 4.
+To approve the comScore, Inc. 2018 Equity and Incentive Compensation Plan.
+FOR AGAINST ABSTAIN To approve an amendment to the Company's Amended and Restated Certificate of Incorporation to increase the number of authorized shares of the Company's common stock, par value 50.001 per share, from 100,000,000 shares to 150,000,000 shares.
+FOR AGAINST ABSTAIN To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018.
+FOR AGAINST ABSTAIN

-Signature of Stockholder Date: Signature of Stockholder Date: Note: Please sign exact! y as your name or names appear on this Prox When shares are held join tly, ea ch holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give full
+To change the address on your account, please check the box at right and indicate your new address in the address space above.
+Please note that changes to the registered name(s) on the account may not be submitted via this method.
+0 THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED IN THE MANNER DIRECTED HEREIN, IF NO SPECIFICATION IS MADE, THIS PROXY WILL BE VOTED FOR THE PROPOSALS HEREIN AND AS SAID PROXIES DEEM ADVISABLE IN THEIR DISCRETION ON SUCH OTHER MATTERS AS MAY PROPERLY COME BEFORE THE MEETING OR MAY OTHERWISE BE ALLOWED TO BE CONSIDERED AT THE MEETING.
+IN ORDER TO ASSURE YOUR REPRESENTATION AT THE ANNUAL MEETING OF STOCKHOLDERS, PLEASE MARK, SIGN, DATE AND RETURN THIS PROXY CARD PROMPTLY IN THE ENCLOSED ENVELOPE.
+Signature of Stockholder Date: Signature of Stockholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
+When shares are held jointly, each holder should sign.
+When signing as executor, administrator, attorney, trustee or quardian, please give full title as such.
+If the signer is a corporation, please sign full corporate name by duly authorized administrator, attorney, trustee or guardian, please give full title as such.
+If the signer is a corporation, please sign officer, giving full title as such.
+If signer is a partnership, please sign in partnership name by authorized person.